Landing Page Optimisation: 5 Strategies to Harness User Behaviour for Higher Conversions

 Techniques to Uncover Pain Points

-- Interviews: Conducting interviews with users allows you to ask direct questions about their experiences and gather qualitative data on their pain points.
+• Interviews: Ask users direct questions about their experience.
+This gives you qualitative data on their pain points.

 2. Segment Your Audience Effectively

-Not all visitors to your landing page are at the same stage of their customer journey.
-Segmenting your audience allows you to tailor your messaging and offers to meet their specific needs and increase the likelihood of conversion.
+Your visitors sit at different stages of the customer journey.
+Segment your audience to tailor your message and offers.
+This meets their needs and raises the chance of conversion.

 Strategies for Audience Segmentation

-- New vs. Returning Visitors: A new visitor might be enticed by a discount on their first purchase, whereas a returning customer might appreciate loyalty rewards or exclusive offers.
+• New vs. Returning Visitors: A new visitor may respond to a first-purchase discount.
+A returning customer may prefer loyalty rewards or exclusive offers.

-- Customer Relationship Management (CRM) Tools: Tools like Zendesk Sell enable you to segment your audience based on their behaviour and interactions with your brand.
-By analysing where prospects and customers are in their buying journey, you can create targeted landing page campaigns.
+• Customer Relationship Management (CRM) Tools: Tools like Zendesk Sell let you segment people by their behaviour and interactions.
+See where they sit in the buying journey.
+Then build targeted landing page campaigns.

-- Custom Landing Pages: Once you’ve segmented your audience, use landing page builders to create customised pages that resonate with each segment.
-For example, a landing page for a first-time visitor might highlight the benefits of your product and offer a special discount, while a page for repeat customers could showcase new features or exclusive offers.
+• Custom Landing Pages: After you segment your audience, use page builders to create a page for each group.
+A page for a first-time visitor might stress benefits and offer a discount.
+A page for repeat customers might show new features or exclusive offers.

 3. Understand and Reduce Bounce Rates